schildner/udacity-azure-course-project2/README.md

 ![Python application test with Github Actions](https://github.com/schildner/udacity-azure-course-project2/workflows/Python%20application%20test%20with%20Github%20Actions/badge.svg)

-This project was created for Project 2 submission of the [Udacity Azure DevOps Nanodegree Course](https://www.udacity.com/course/devops-engineer-for-microsoft-azure-nanodegree--nd082) to demonstrate CI/CD techiques and skills acquired in the course.
+This is a Project 2 submission for the [Udacity Azure DevOps Nanodegree Course](https://www.udacity.com/course/devops-engineer-for-microsoft-azure-nanodegree--nd082) demonstrating CI/CD techiques and skills acquired in the course.

 - Pushes to this GitHub repository's main branch trigger:
   * Continuous Integration pipeline on GitHub Actions.